-In the high tide and low tide chart, we can see that the first high tide was at 4:37 am and the next high tide will be at 5:14 pm.
-The first low tide was at 10:57 am and the next low tide will be at 11:42 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 6:09 am and the next low tide at 6:26 pm.
+The only high tide of the day was at 12:16 pm.

-The lunar phase is a Waning Crescent.
-Today we have 13 hours and 6 minutes of sun.
-The solar transit is at 1:29 pm and the length of time the moon will be visible will be 13 hours and 58 minutes.
+The lunar phase is a Waning Gibbous.
+Today we had 14 hours and 2 minutes of sun.
+The solar transit was at 1:31 pm and the length of time the moon will be visible will be 11 hours and 20 minutes.

-The tidal coefficient today is 49, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 53 to end the day with a tidal coefficient of 57.
-The tide heights today are 4.6 ft, 0.3 ft, 5.2 ft and 0.7 ft.
+The tidal coefficient today is 81, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 77 to end the day with a tidal coefficient of 73.
+The tide heights today are -0.7 ft, 5.2 ft and -0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Jacksonville Beach which is of 6.9 ft and a minimum height of -1.3 ft.

 The solunar fishing calendar in Jacksonville Beach tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 | from 5:20 am to 7:20 am, high activity Major period (moon up).
 This period also coincides with sunrise; therefore the sun will exercise more influence, possibly obtaining greater activity than expected

 from 11:20 am to 12:20 pm, average activity minor period (moonset)

 from 5:41 pm to 7:41 pm, high activity Major period (moon down)